Serving Colorado Springs, CO

 Because predictable doesn't mean sufficient.
 The pension COLA doesn't keep up with Colorado Springs' rising property taxes, which have climbed sharply as assessed values doubled.
 TRICARE doesn't cover everything — dental implants, hearing aids, long-term care.
 And the home you bought near Fort Carson for $220,000 in 2012 is worth $430,000 now, but that equity does nothing for you month to month unless you access it.

 HECM is the tool that fills the gap between a military pension and what Colorado Springs actually costs in 2026.
 No monthly payments.
-No interference with VA benefits or TRICARE.
+No effect on your VA disability pay or TRICARE.
 Just a line of credit backed by the equity you've built.

 Colorado Springs housing snapshot